grafana/tempo/docs/tempo/website/configuration/_index.md

     # Limit used for search requests if none is set by the caller
     [search_default_result_limit: <int> | default = 20]

-    # The maximum limit allowed for search requests, higher limits will be truncated
+    # The maximum allowed value of the limit parameter on search requests.
+If the search request limit parameter
-    # Default is 0, which does not apply a limit
+    # exceeds the value configured here it will be set to the value configured here.
+    # The default value of 0 disables this limit.
     [search_max_result_limit: <int> | default = 0]

     # config of the worker that connects to the query frontend